 After the eggs are placed in the appropriate carton or tray, the best before date is stamped on the carton before it is placed in the box that it will be shipped in.
 Once the boxes are sealed, they are placed in a special cooler for just eggs that have been graded.
 The graded cooler can hold up to 10 pallets of eggs.
 The eggs are stored in the graded cooler until they are sent to the grocery stores or restaurants.

-Gabe and Joel load the eggs into a small deliver vehicle and off to the market they go.
+The team loads the eggs into a small deliver vehicle and off to the market they go.
 The process works so well, that sometimes we can have eggs on the grocery store shelves the same day that the egg is laid at the chicken barn.

 Once the eggs are ready to be sold, it is up to Kevin to meet with stores and restaurants all over the North and figure out when to get the eggs shipped and how to ship them.
 If anyone has orders or wants eggs, he is the guy to talk to.